Frequently Asked Questions

 One of the most exciting outcomes of this residency is the diversity of career paths chosen by our graduates.
 Many follow paths to community and private practice, including many choosing work in community health centers and other underserved areas.
 Others have pursued fellowship training in sports medicine, obstetrics, geriatrics, adolescent medicine, addiction medicine, and psychiatry.
 Recent graduates have found themselves in far away lands with relief groups such as Doctors Without Borders, while others have found jobs with the CDC and EIS.
 Others have taken academic faculty positions.
 As you can tell, our residents have ended up in a broad spectrum of practice opportunities, and this is something that we take pride in as we provide a comprehensive training experience.

 Our residents receive 12 weeks of dedicated OB training in the R1 and R2 years at UWMC, our main academic training hospital, and UW Northwest Hospital/Multicare Auburn Medical Center, both community hospitals.
 In addition, residents rotate on the Family Medicine Service for 14 weeks throughout their three years, during which there is ample OB experience under the guidance of faculty family physicians.
-Residents also rotate through Columbia Health Center, a Community Health clinic serving indigent patients, providing longitudinal prenatal care to this at-risk group as well as attending their deliveries.
-Our residents feel competently trained in management of low-risk obstetrics and appropriate consultation for high-risk OB patients, and the majority of our graduates include OB in their practices.
+Residents also rotate through Neighborcare Health at Columbia City, a Community Health clinic serving underserved patients, providing longitudinal prenatal care to this at-risk group as well as attending their deliveries.
+Our residents feel fully trained in the management of low-risk obstetrics and appropriate consultation for high-risk OB patients, and the majority of our graduates include OB in their practices.

 Residents get extensive inpatient and ER pediatric training at Childrens’ Regional Medical Center.
 Historically, pediatric care exposure in the continuity clinics had been a relative weakness of the program.
 However, the clinics do community-based marketing to increase pediatric visits, as well as internal environmental enhancements to expand pediatric outpatient teaching and make the clinics more attractive to kids.
 Pediatric patients are commonly less available in urban settings due to the high cost of living expenses for a family.
 Significant improvements have been seen with our move to the Northgate area of Seattle where there is improved access to families.